 If you’re wondering what pastrami tastes like, you’re probably one of the many people who’ve never tasted the meat.
 To get a good idea of what it tastes like, read this article.
 Pastrami is not a spice but rather a type of meat.
 It is a mixture of roast beef and sausage.
 It can be chewy, succulent, or melt in your mouth.
 The most important thing to know about this meat is its preparation.
 It’s brined and smoked, rich in flavor, and can be very chewy.
 You can also taste a few spices, such as coriander, fennel, and dill.

 Pastrami’s flavor comes from the way it’s prepared, and it can vary greatly depending on how it’s made.
 The meat is first marinated in a unique spice mix, including garlic, coriander, mustard seeds, and fennel.
-The meat is smoked to give it its smoky undertone, and the the the the spice blend gives the pastrami a savory undertone.
+The meat is smoked to give it its smoky undertone, and the spice blend gives the pastrami a savory undertone.

 What is Pastrami?